How to Use this Guide

 Action Step: Almost every transaction your non-profit engages in will require an EIN.
 That said, you can get one quickly and free of charge by applying online through the IRS Website.

 At this point your non-profit corporation should be established, so now it’s time to handle any licensing/permit requirements and apply for tax exempt status.
 While we advise consulting a lawyer, here are some steps you can take to get the ball rolling:

 Two other great resources it might be worth it to add to your bookmarks are the Charlotte district office of the Small Business Administration and the state’s Small Biz Development Center because they’ve got plenty of helpful information and connection to not only resources but the people of NC as well.

 Note that this article on how to form a non-profit organization in North Carolina isn’t a legal document or legal advice.
 It’s for informational purposes and the information above is subject to change.
-For specific legal questions regarding how to form a non-profit organization in North Carolina or business in general, please consult with a non-profit/corporate lawyer or other accredited professional.
+For specific legal questions regarding how to form a non-profit organization in North Carolina, please consult with a licensed attorney.
+We recommend K. N. Price Law.